alanng10/InfoTechCrossWorth/Docue/a.md

 Info tech cross worth in ClassC is 10 million 3 thousand if C# style generic is added to it.

-Info tech cross worth in ClassC is 582 thousand if
+Info tech cross worth in ClassC is 582 if
 C# style reflection invoke is added to it.

-Info tech cross worth in ClassC is 263 thousand if
+Info tech cross worth in ClassC is 263 if
 C# style struct is added to it.

-Info tech cross worth in ClassC is 612 thousand if
+Info tech cross worth in ClassC is 612 if
 C# style interface is added to it.

-Info tech cross worth in ClassC is 3 thousand 754 if C# style all generic, reflection invoke, struct and interface is added to it.
+Info tech cross worth in ClassC is 2 if
+C# style all generic, reflection invoke, struct and interface is added to it.